Sutton-on-the-Forest: Economy

 The area is still largely agricultural.
 The village has a public house and a pub/restaurant.
 There are two caravan parks on the outskirts of the village.
-Both located near the Green Park Business Centre on Goose Lane.
+Both are located near the Green Park Business Centre on Goose Lane.
 The Green Park Business Centre houses small to medium size enterprises as does the various industrialist units on Carr Lane.
 The village is served by the bus route between York and Easingwold.

 Education

 Sutton-on-the-Forest CE Primary School is located on Main Street and is within the catchment area of Easingwold School for secondary education.